 Fjóla Evans is a Canadian/Icelandic composer and cellist.
-Her work draws inspiration from the behavioural patterns of natural phenomena.
+Her work explores the visceral physicality of sound while drawing inspiration from patterns of natural phenomena.
 Autocorrect describes her work as a “texturing fog.”
-Commissions and performances have come from ensembles such as the JACK Quartet, Bang on a Can All-Stars pianist Vicky Chow, the Winnipeg Symphony Orchestra, ensemble reconsil, and Quince Contemporary Vocal Ensemble.
-Her work has been featured on the MATA Festival, Ung Nordisk Musik, and the SONiC Festival.
-Upcoming projects include a commission from Thin Edge New Music Collective, and the commercial release of Bearthoven's recording of Shoaling on Cantaloupe Music.
+Commissions and performances have come from musicians such as Bang on a Can All-Stars pianist Vicky Chow, Quince Contemporary Vocal Ensemble, and the Winnipeg Symphony Orchestra.
+Her work has been featured on the MATA Festival, Bang on a Can Marathon, Ung Nordisk Musik, and the American Composers Orchestra's SONiC Festival.

 As a performer, she has presented her own work at Cluster Festival of New Music, (le) poisson rouge, and at Toronto's Music Gallery.
 Fjóla has participated in residencies at the Banff Centre for the Arts, and KulturKontakt Austria, among others.
 Her work has been supported by the Canada Council for the Arts, the Ontario Arts Council, the Toronto Arts and the SOCAN Foundation.
 She has studied composition with Julia Wolfe, cello performance with Matt Haimovitz, and completed a graduate degree in composition at the Yale School of Music in 2018.